 If you’re visiting from out of town like me, you’re in luck.
 The bay area is beautiful.

-If you’re looking for something to do in San Jose, I suggest visiting the stores at Apple Park Visitor Center and 1 Infinite Loop (see above).
+For activities in San Jose, read Jaim Zuber's WWDC Guide to San Jose.
+He has good recommendations for food, drink, and activities.
+If you'd like some Apple shirts or coffee mugs, I also suggest visiting the stores at Apple Park Visitor Center and 1 Infinite Loop (see above).

 If you don’t mind a car or train ride, I highly recommend visiting San Francisco.
 My favorite spots in San Francisco are: